 There are also two overlay districts.
 Overlays are mapped "on top" of one of the three base zones listed above and apply additional regulations specific to subareas of the city.
 The first overlay district (OZD-1) provides more lenient setback standards in an area of the city characterized by smaller lots.
-Roughly 70 lots along Middleridge Lane, Williamsburg Lane, Chesterfield Road and Chuckwagon Road, are covered.
-The second overlay district (RDMO) is the Rancho Del Mar Overlay, which is mapped on the Rancho Del Mar School site in the RAS-2 district.
-The RDMO requires the transfer of General Plan density for the property as a whole (which yields 16 units) to a single location in order to facilitate the production of multi-family housing.
-This overlay also includes objective standards for multi-family housing and emergency shelter, which are permitted by right.
+Roughly 70 lots along Middleridge Lane, Williamsburg Lane,

-1 Parcels along Spur Lane and Cinchring Road have a General Plan designation of Very Low Density Residential but a zoning designation of RAS-1.
+&lt;sup>1 Parcels along Spur Lane and Cinchring Road have a General Plan designation of Very Low Density Residential but a zoning designation of RAS-1.